Our Lady of La Salette: The Ars incident

 In his answer, the Curé of Ars did not adopt the explanation based on the misunderstanding that the Bishop of Grenoble suggested to him.
 On the question of fact, he stood by his statements to the parish priest of Corps and to Canon Rousselot, but he did not exclude that the apparition could be authentic despite Maximin's categorical retraction: "It is not necessary to repeat to Your Highness what I said to these Gentlemen.
 The boy having told me that he had not seen the Blessed Virgin, I was tired of it for a couple of days.
-After all, Monseigneur, the wound is not so great, and if this fact is the work of God, man will not destroy it. » This response of the Curé of Ars did not trouble Bishop de Bruillard.
-For him, it was not possible that the children invented all the circumstances of the apparition, so either there was a misunderstanding between the Curé d'Ars and Maximin, or it was not seriously that Maximin said he had seen nothing.
+After all, Monseigneur, the wound is not so great, and if this fact is the work of God, man will not destroy it."
+This response of the Curé of Ars did not trouble Bishop de Bruillard.
+For him, it was not possible that the children invented all the circumstances of the apparition, so either there was a misunderstanding between the Curé of Ars and Maximin, or it was not seriously that Maximin said he had seen nothing.

-The Curé of Ars, as for him, continued to maintain that Maximin had really retracted.
+The Curé of Ars continued to maintain that Maximin had in fact retracted his testimony.
 Abbé Alfred Monnin, who entered the entourage of the Curé of Ars as a missionary, reported as follows an interview he had with him in the presence of a few people:

 This passage from the book of Abbé Alfred Monnin disappeared from some later editions, but there are other testimonies in the same sense.